modakverma/kafka-nodejs/README.md

 # kafka-nodejs
-Simple integration of Kafkajs with Nodejs with React frontend
+Simple integration of Kafkajs & Nodejs with React frontend